 - A pen

 - A pencil

 - A ruler

 - An eraser

 - Coloured pencils

 - A reading book of their choice

 - Student Planner

 - A refillable water bottle

+- A school bag

-(Please see page 27 for pencil case purchase)
+(Please see page 28 for pencil case purchase)

 More specialised equipment will also be needed in some lessons, e.g. calculator.
 Some items can be purchased from the school on interview day at very reasonable prices.
 Repeated failure to be fully equipped may result in a whole school detention.
 This includes the PE kit.